kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-19-gulp-tutorial-2-development-server-browsersync-configuration.markdown

 But first I install BrowserSync:

 {% highlight sh %}
-$ npm install --save-dev browser-sync
+$ npm install --save-dev browser-sync@1.5.2
 {% endhighlight %}

 I create a new file `browser-sync.js` in `gulp/tasks/development/`.
 This file will start BrowserSync and the development server.